Please view these information tabs to help with determining the proper parts for your clock.

 Regula clock weights specifications

-Regula 8 day cuckoo clocks take 2 or 3 cuckoo clock weights that are 1260 grams by default.
-However on the 8 day cuckoos, the factory made the change where the default cuckoo clock weights amount from 1260 grams to 1500 grams eventually.
+Also by default, Regula 8 day cuckoo clocks take 2 or 3 cuckoo clock weights that are 1260 grams.
+However on the 8 day cuckoos, the factory made a change.
+The default cuckoo clock weight amounts are now 1500 grams from 1260 grams.

 When to add heavier weights